About the artist

 Fein's artwork has been exhibited at The American Visionary Art Museum (Baltimore, MD), Smack Mellon (Brooklyn, NY), Hillyer Art Space (Washington, D.C.), and Kingston Gallery (Boston, MA).
 She has been awarded residencies to the Vermont Studio Center, MASS MoCA, and was the James Rosenquist AIR at North Dakota State University.
 She was awarded a curatorial fellowship through an international open call from ApexArt.

 Prior to graduate school, Fein spent a year as a Fulbright Scholar in the Philippines and completed ethnographic research on the substance use behavior of high-risk juvenile populations.
-In addition to her creative practice, she works as an educator and community organizer.

 Born and raised in Tucson, Arizona, she lives and works in the Boston area.
+In addition to her creative practice, she works as community organizer with a focus on disability policy and ending institutional abuse.